WenzyWong/bacNeo/README.md

         If you have multiple sample files and want to run this command repeatedly, it is recommended to make independent directory for each sample.
     ```

 - `bacp` can detect bacterial peptides from proteome datasets and predict HLA-peptide affinities based on results from `bach`.
 The reference should be provided by users.
 It is recommended to download reference protome from [UniProt](https://www.uniprot.org/).
-If no proteome dataset is available, `bacp` could also use bacterial reads extracted by `bacc`, and predict HLA-peptide affinities as well.
+If no proteome dataset is available, `bacp` could also predict potential neoantigens based on bacteria identified by `bacc`.
 See usage: `bacp -h`.

     ```
     Usage: bacp [-p] [ -i INPUT ] [ -r REF ] [ -d DB ] [ -a ALLELE ] [ -o OUTPUT ] [ -t THREADS ]